 Plus, at Express Legal Funding, we always make it completely free to apply and never charge any application fees.
 So to get started, all you need to do is give us a call or apply online.

-If you are suing for a spinal injuries claim or another type of injury case and have hired an attorney on a contingency fee basis, you qualify to apply for pre-settlement funding anytime.
+If you are suing for a spinal injury claim or another type of injury case and have hired an attorney on a contingency fee basis, you qualify to apply for pre-settlement funding anytime.

 So if you are interested in learning more and a free legal funding case review to learn more about whether this type of litigation finance is the right choice for you, give us a quick call.
 We make it easy for you to access more of the legal funding facts you deserve.